gbmhunter/blog/content/programming/signal-processing/fourier-transforms/index.md

  Often in image processing, we use the magnitude/phase representation, and are mostly interested in the magnitude image.
 The magnitude can be written as `\(|F(u,v)|\)`, the phase as `\(\phi F(u,v) \)`

- {{% img src="sinusoidal.gif" width="850px" caption="A sinusoidal image in the spatial domain and it's corresponding Fourier magnitude and phase images.
+ {{% figure src="sinusoidal.gif" width="850px" caption="A sinusoidal image in the spatial domain and it's corresponding Fourier magnitude and phase images.
 The wavelength is varied from 2 to 64px." %}}

- {{% img src="square_wave.gif" width="850px" caption="A square-waved (striped) image in the spatial domain and it's corresponding Fourier magnitude and phase images.
+ {{% figure src="square_wave.gif" width="850px" caption="A square-waved (striped) image in the spatial domain and it's corresponding Fourier magnitude and phase images.
 The wavelength is varied from 2 to 64px." %}}

 ## Code Libraries